ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 ---
 layout: post
 comments: true
-title: How Many Beers Does it Take for Me to Get Bad at Math?
+title: How Many Beers Does it Take for Me to Suck at Math?
 ---

 <figure>